anushisenavirathna/my-online-resume/README.md

 # my-online-resume
-Simple website to represent my online resume.
+A simple website to represent my online resume.